airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/manging-team-roles-and-users.md

 * Set up the role by providing the following details:
   * **Name**: Assign a name for the new role.
   * **Description**: Add a brief description for reference.
   * **Assign Permissions**: Customize permissions for this role based on your specific needs.
-Permissions are related to different modules within the EleAPI platform.
+Permissions are related to different modules within the eleapi platform.

 #### **Step 5: Save the Role**